Eimaen/JustAsPlanned/README.md

 ----
 ## Big warning!
 Somehow the software is since 01.05.2023 treated as `Trojan:Win32/Wacatac.B!ml` by Windows Defender.
 Now with any release I publish will come a VirusTotal link.
 Again, **you shouldn't trust me.
-If you don't, build an app yourself.**
+If you don't, build an app yourself.** If you trust VirusTotal, consider using [this release](https://github.com/Eimaen/JustAsPlanned/releases/tag/1.0.2.1) ([VirusTotal](https://www.virustotal.com/gui/file/f9b8cc83ba3db744281c4e814ebd2822ba59b9f5af1a48af54785ca155791fb6)), it has no Touhou backgrounds or fancy UI, but works and is only detected by 3 AV solutions.

 ## Usage
 1. Get the `.exe` binary (build the code or download from [releases](https://github.com/Eimaen/JustAsPlanned/releases))